testingaccessibility/AccessibilityTestingEducation-Artifact/README.md

 ## Purpose
 This artifact contains the lectures, assignments, interview questions, code to calculate agreement rate, and the data for the paper title ***"Beyond the Checklist: Teaching Software Accessibility from a Testing Perspective"***

-The 'lectures' directory contains the lectures given throughout the course series (***Note***: The lectures will be added after the reviewing process to remain anonymous).
+The 'lectures' directory will contain the lectures given throughout the course series (***Note***: This directory will be added after the reviewing process to remain anonymous).

 The 'assignments' directory contains the four assignments given to the students.